 Why psychosis and psychedelics don’t always mix well

 Part of how psychedelics work is by increasing the amount of entropy, or chaos, in the brain.
 In fact, in a paper titled, “The Entropic Brain: A Theory of Conscious States Informed by Neuroimaging Research with Psychedelic Drugs,” neuropsychopharmacologist Dr. Robin Carhart-Harris and his co-authors explore this very nature of psychedelics .
-They hypothesize that problems like depression, obsessive-compulsive disorder (OCD), and addiction result from too much order / rigidity in certain parts of the brain.
-They argue that psychedelics may help treat these conditions by temporarily creating more “chaos” in the brain to disrupt that rigidity, much like shaking a snow globe.
+They hypothesize that problems like depression, obsessive-compulsive disorder (OCD), and addiction result from too much order / rigidity in certain parts of the brain and argue that psychedelics may help treat these conditions by temporarily creating more “chaos” in the brain to disrupt that rigidity – much like shaking a snow globe.

 Psychedelics appear to disorganize the neural patterns in which rigid patterns of thought and behavior – such as those seen in depression, OCD, and addiction – are rooted.
 The accompanying graphic, which I’ve adapted from a similar image found in Carhart-Harris’ paper, depicts how some people are on the rigid / low chaos end of the consciousness spectrum and others are more on the entropic / high chaos end.

-Thinking of psychosis and mania as high chaos states, it’s clear that chaos-increasing medicines like LSD might just push someone with a propensity towards mania or psychosis over the edge.
+Thinking of psychosis and mania as high chaos states, it’s clear that chaos-increasing medicines like LSD might just push someone at risk for mania or psychosis over the edge.
 When a person’s brain is already a blizzard, they don’t need their metaphorical snow globe shaken.
 Dr. Carhart-Harris and his team have also performed studies in which the brain scans of people on psychedelics were compared to baseline images .
 These images reveal that psychedelics enhance neural crosstalk – the mechanism by which new connections are made between parts of the brain that don’t usually communicate with one another.

 The following is a simplified illustration of the neural connections observed in the brains of study participants after they took placebo medication (a) vs. psilocybin (b).
 The participants who received psilocybin were observed to have significantly more neural connections than those who received placebo .